alexmancheno/alexmancheno.github.io/Labs/lab03.md

 ```
 > cd lab03
 ```
+4. Open `lab03` with Notepad++ by clicking on the top left corner: File -> Open Folder as Workspace, and then find `lab03` in your `H:\` drive.

-4. *Declare* two local variables inside the *main* method of type *float* called `fahrenheit` and `centigrade`.
+5. *Declare* two local variables inside the *main* method of type *float* called `fahrenheit` and `centigrade`.

-5. *Initialize* `fahrenheit` to 98.6
+6. *Initialize* `fahrenheit` to 98.6

-6. Create a *static* method that converts degrees in `fahrenheit` to `centigrade`.
+7. Create a *static* method that converts degrees in `fahrenheit` to `centigrade`.
 The formula to do so is: c = 5/9 (f - 32)

-7. Use your static method to give your `centigrade` variable the result of converting your `fahrenheit` variable.
+8. Use your static method to give your `centigrade` variable the result of converting your `fahrenheit` variable.

-8. Use a *for* loop to convert numbers 0.0, 5.0, 10.0, 15.0, ..., 40.0 to centigrade and print to the console.
+9. Use a *for* loop to convert numbers 0.0, 5.0, 10.0, 15.0, ..., 40.0 to centigrade and print to the console.

-9. Use a *while* loop to get the same output as part 8.
+10. Use a *while* loop to get the same output as part 8.

-10. Compile your program:
+11. Compile your program:
 ```
 > javac src/*.java -d bin
 ```

-11. Run your program:
+12. Run your program:
 ```
 > java -cp bin Main
 ```

-12. **Bonus:** write a method to convert `centigrade` to `fahrenheit`.
+13. **Bonus:** write a method to convert `centigrade` to `fahrenheit`.